thomas-schweich/WIZ/README.md

 # WIZ Is Zippy

 WIZ is a data analysis program designed with the purpose of making operations on mid-to-large sized data sets such as slicing, fitting, fourier-transforming, and plotting with Matplotlib simple and quick, with no programming experience required.
-Extensive documentation can be found [in the wiki](https://github.com/Tominator368/dataManipulation/wiki)
+Extensive documentation can be found [in the wiki](https://github.com/Tominator368/dataManipulation/wiki).

 ## How To Be a WIZard
+The latest releases of WIZ can be found [here](https://github.com/Tominator368/dataManipulation/releases).

 #### Windows
-* Extract the .zip file into a folder of your choice
+* Extract [the .zip file](https://github.com/Tominator368/dataManipulation/releases) into a folder of your choice
 * Scroll near the bottom of the folder
 * Right click on WIZ.exe > Send to... > Desktop (create shortcut)
 * Double-click the desktop icon